bassamelobeid/flutter-deriv-api/README.md

 # TEST

-    # test this repo
-    make test
-    # test all repo under regentmarkets and binary-com
+    make test       # Core tests in this repo make syntax     # Code structure and syntax make test_all   # test all repo under regentmarkets and binary-com
-    make test_all